 After you've installed direnv, any directory containing a

 .envrc file will be executed when you enter that directory in your shell.
-Pairs well with asdf for managing programming language environments.
+Pairs well with basic commands for managing programming language environments.

 This is super handy for loading secret values as environment variables in your programming projects.